SamiGandhi/VidSim/README.md

 The `TESTING_VIDEOS/` folder contains sample video file for quick testing and validation of the VidSim pipeline.

 ### Available Test Video
-Selected From "A Large-scale Benchmark Dataset for Event Recognition in Surveillance Video" By
+This project uses a video clip (CID: 'VIRAT_S_010204_05_000856_000890') from the "A Large-scale Benchmark Dataset for Event Recognition in Surveillance Video" dataset.

+Please cite the original dataset paper when using this video clip:

+Oh, S., Hoogs, A., Perera, A., Cuntoor, N., Chen, C.-C., Lee, J. T., Mukherjee, S., Aggarwal, J.K., Lee, H., Davis, L., & others.
+(2011). *A Large-scale Benchmark Dataset for Event Recognition in Surveillance Video*.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 3153–3160.
+IEEE.

 | File | Resolution | FPS | Use Case |
 |------|------------|-----|----------|